 Congratulations on considering studying abroad with UNF!
 There are many pieces to the study abroad process, but not to worry: the Global Engagement study abroad advisors are here to help.
-Your first step is to drop in during our walk-in hours:
+Feel free to stop by our office for more information:

 If you've decided to participate in a faculty-led or summer program, you might be able skip straight to the application section.
 If you're still uncertain or would like to spend a longer time abroad, proceed to Step 2.

 At some point, you will talk with both your academic advisor and a study abroad advisor about your plans, so it's up to you whom you'd like to start with.
 When you come in to talk with a Global Engagement study abroad advisor, you can expect the advisor to

 Your study abroad advisor may refer you to your academic advisor or department chair if deeper academic discussions are necessary.
 Alternatively, your study abroad advisor can act as a liaison between you and your academic advisor or department chair.